Some University Of The Sciences Students Outraged After Learning Birth Control Will Be No Longer Offered At Campus Health Center

 Pulliam says many of her fellow students can’t afford doctor’s visits and relied solely on the student health center.

 “Our student government is having town halls almost constantly.
-They’re making sure our voices are heard but it’s whether it’s getting to the ears that need to hear it,” she said.MORE NEWS: 3 People Injured In Serious Crash On Roosevelt Boulevard, Police Say
+They’re making sure our voices are heard but it’s whether it’s getting to the ears that need to hear it,” she said.MORE NEWS: Inflation Continues To Drive Gas Prices Up Across Tri-State Region